NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 The focus here is to maximize the performance of you Graylog and get the most out of you logs.
 The extracted field will stick to the [GIM](https://schema.graylog.org/en/stable/) as good as possible.

 # We help you - you help us
-If you see things from this repo not working and found a fix for the problem - let us know so we can improve this.
+If you see things from this repo not working and maybe even found a fix for the problem - let us know so we can improve this.
 We have tested this collection with multiple instances, but still observed differences at some point.
+Please make sure to add some samples as well - but please without PII.

 # Prefix: how we parse logs